blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

     "opened_this_poll": 8
   }
   ```
-  `day_opens_mask` is a 7-bit bitmask of every compartment opened so far today (including this one), so each event body is self-contained and the full picture can be reconstructed from a single Note. `opened_this_poll` is the bitmask of compartments detected open in this specific 30-second polling wake — when multiple bits are set, it indicates that several compartments were opened simultaneously (or at least within the same polling interval), which is a strong signal of a weekly tray-refill session rather than a routine single-dose open.
+  `day_opens_mask` is a 7-bit bitmask of every compartment opened so far today (including this one), so each event body is self-contained and the full picture can be reconstructed from a single Note.
+Bit positions map directly to compartment numbers (bit 0 = compartment 1 = SUN, bit 6 = compartment 7 = SAT). `opened_this_poll` is the bitmask of compartments detected open in this specific 30-second polling wake — when multiple bits are set, it indicates that several compartments were opened simultaneously (or at least within the same polling interval), which is a strong signal of a weekly tray-refill session rather than a routine single-dose open.
 Downstream route logic can threshold on the bit-count of `opened_this_poll` to distinguish refill clusters from individual dose events; see [§9](#9-limitations-and-next-steps) for the full discussion.

 - **`pill_summary.qo`** — one Note per UTC day, queued at the `summary_hour_utc` threshold (default midnight UTC) on the day following each data-collection period and then delivered on the next Notecard sync session — either the scheduled outbound sync or any earlier sync triggered by a `pill_open.qo` event.
 The body looks like:
   ```json